prismz/aurinstall/README.md

 # aurinstall
-A simple AUR helper written in Python.
+A simple AUR helper written in C.
+It can be configured using the source code.

 ## **Installation**:
-download the script, and run it once with "aurinstall update".
-It should copy itself to /usr/bin automatically.
+Download the source code, run `make` and copy `aurinstall` to `/usr/local/bin/`

 ## **Searching**:
-aurinstall will search the standard repos as well as the AUR.
+aurinstall only searches the AUR.
 You can specify more than one searchterm to narrow your search.
 For example:
 `
 aurinstall search chromium ungoogled